Kennedy cousin Skakel wants conviction decision reconsidered

 HARTFORD, Conn.
-(AP) — Lawyers for Kennedy cousin Michael Skakel have asked the Connecticut Supreme Court to reconsider its decision to reinstate his murder conviction in a 1975 killing.
+(AP) — Lawyers for Kennedy cousin Michael Skakel have asked the Connecticut Supreme Court to reconsider its recent decision to reinstate his murder conviction in a 1975 killing — a request that adds another twist in the case because the justice who wrote the 4-3 majority ruling has left the court.

-The court ruled 4-3 on Dec.
-30 that a lower court was wrong when it ordered a new trial for Skakel in 2013.
-But the justice who wrote the majority decision left the court recently.
+The divided court ruled Dec.
+30 that a lower court was wrong when it decided in 2013 that Skakel’s trial lawyer made serious mistakes and ordered a new trial.
+Skakel, who was convicted in 2002, was freed on $1.2 million bail after the lower court ruling, after having served more than 11 years of a sentence of 20 years to life in prison.

-Skakel’s lawyers want a new justice confirmed — or a lower-court judge elevated temporarily — before the court hears the motion to reconsider.
-That motion was filed Friday.
+Skakel, a nephew of Robert F. Kennedy’s widow, Ethel Kennedy, was convicted of killing Martha Moxley in 1975, when they were both 15 years old and neighbors in a wealthy Greenwich neighborhood.
+His appellate lawyers say his trial lawyer, Michael Sherman, made a series of poor decisions including failing to present a key alibi witness and failing to argue Skakel’s brother could have been the killer.

 Most Read Stories